jesvedberg/Ancestry_HMM-S/README.md

 #### Bioconda

 [Bioconda](https://bioconda.github.io/) is a repository of bioinformatics software for the [Conda](https://docs.conda.io/en/latest/) package manager.
-If you have [Conda installed and Bioconda set up](https://bioconda.github.io/user/install.html), you can install AHMMS using the following command:
+If you have [Conda installed and Bioconda set up properly](https://bioconda.github.io/user/install.html), you can install AHMMS using the following command:

         $ conda install ancestry_hmm-s